Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Methods

-First, we compute the permutation feature importance~(PFI) for $f$, which provides a view on global feature importance~(GFI).
-However, since PFI does not necessarily reflect the intrinsic predictive value of a feature~\cite{lundberg2017consistent}, features having lower importance for an under-/overfitted model may turns out to be important for a better-fitted model.
-Therefore, we employ SHAP to generate more consistent explanations.
-The SHAP importance for $a_i \in x$ is computed using model $f$ by comparing what it predicts with and without the feature itself for all possible combinations of M-1 features~(i.e., except for $a_i$) in the dataset w.r.t SV $\phi_i$~\cite{lundberg2017consistent}.

-Since the order in which features are observed by a model matters, SVs explain the output of a function as the sum of effects $\phi_i$ of each feature being observed into a conditional expectation.
-If $a_i$ has zero effect on the prediction, it is expected to produce a SV of 0.
+We assume the black-box $f_b$ has sufficient knowledge and the \emph{surrogate} $f$ has learned the mapping $Y^{*}=f(X^{*})$.
+We hypothesize that $f$ is able to mimic $f_b$.
+We compute permutation feature importance~(PFI) for $f$ as a view to global feature importance~(GFI).
+However, since PFI does not necessarily reflect the intrinsic predictive value of a feature, features having lower importance for an under-/overfitted model could be important for a better-fitted model~\cite{lundberg2017consistent}.
+We use SHAP to generate more consistent explanations.
+SHAP importance for $a_i \in x$ is computed by comparing what $f$ predicts with and without $a_i$ for all possible combinations of M-1 features~(i.e., except for $a_i$) w.r.t SV $\phi_i$~\cite{lundberg2017consistent}.
+Since the order in which the features are observed by a model impacts its outcome, SVs explain the output of a function as the sum of effects $\phi_i$ of each feature being observed into a conditional expectation.
+If $a_i$ has zero effect on the prediction, an SV of 0 is expected.
 If two features contribute equally, their SVs would be the same~\cite{SHAP}.
-To compute the GFI, absolute SVs per feature across all the instances are averaged~\cite{lundberg2017consistent}.
-Further, to make the GFI consistent, we create stacking ensemble of SHAP values by averaging their marginal outputs from the DT, ERT, and RF models.